Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

 It is worth mentioning here that the related computation of the $E_2$-page of the Johnson-Wilson $E(2)$-local Adams-Novikov spectral sequence converging to $L_2S$ was done by Shimomura and Wang in \cite{MR1935487}.
-Their work is impressive, although it is hard to understand and verify.
-Our computations were done independently.
+These computations were done independently.
 However, historically, they depend on the work of Shimomura and Wang.
-Indeed, results similar to those of \myref{E2} can be extracted from \cite{MR1935487}, and it is using Shimomura and Wang's computation that Mahowald conjectured the existence of the duality resolution for the $K(2)$-local sphere.
+Indeed, results similar to those of \fullref{thm:E2} can be extracted from \cite{MR1935487}, and it is using Shimomura and Wang's computation that Mahowald conjectured the existence of the duality resolution for the $K(2)$-local sphere.